Doctor insights on:

 Latin word for cow, vacca, because of the smallpox/cowpox work of edward jenner, vaccination is the administration of a substance, live organism or otherwise, that stimulates the immune response to prevent a specific disease.
 Primarily a preventative procedure, some vaccines can ...Read more

-- How often do you get it
+- Shingles vaccine how often do you get it

-- How often should you get a hepatitis b vaccine?
+- How often do you need a shingles shot?

-- How often do you get vitamin b12 injections?
+- How often do you need hep b vaccine?

 - How often should you get a tdap vaccine?